SF-WDI-LABS/FEWD-UXDI-Two-Day/day_1/README.md

 ## Cookie Recipe Lab
 - For this exercise we will be coding a simple cookie recipe.
-- The starter code for this exercise is available on Schoology.
 - In order to complete the assignment you will need to research the `<img>` tag.